 We are all called to active engagement in mission, individually and as a church community.
-Maybe you missed the events offered this fall to celebrate 200 years of Global Ministries, but it’s not too late to learn more about opportunities to become engaged in mission and put compassion into action.
+Maybe you missed the events offered last fall to celebrate 200 years of Global Ministries, but it’s not too late to learn more about opportunities to become engaged in mission and put compassion into action.
 Where is your passion?

 Oregon-Idaho Missions Contacts:

 - Promoting physical activities, healthy diet and nutrition, alcohol-and-drug free living and mental health education.

 - Focus is to guide the mission and ministry of the Annual Conference by working with the Bishop and cabinet while ensuring connections with local, district, annual conference and general Church ministries.

 Disaster Preparedness and Response Coordinator - Larry Johnson